-On South Easter Kenya Economic Block (SEKEB), the County Government of Kitui will be working closed with other SEKEB counties (Machakos and Makueni) to implement several programmes including: Development of a 5 - year Strategic Plan, Key sectoral projects i.e., Agriculture, Water, and infrastructure, Health, Security and Education.
-Each of the 3 counties to specialize on key areas eg under health - cancer, dialysis, etc. Particularly, the county Government of Kitui will be undertaking construction and establishment of a Renal Centre at Kitui County Referral Hospital (KCRH) to attend patients from the SEKEB region as well as other counties.
-On Security the County Government of Kitui intent to Construct eight police stations one in each of the wards bordering Tana River - Kanziku, Mutha, Endau, Voo, Nguni, Nuu, Ngomeni and Tseikuru, each at around 40M.
+On South Eastern Kenya Economic Block (SEKEB), the County Government of Kitui will be working closely with other SEKEB counties (Machakos and Makueni) to implement several programmes including: Development of a 5 - year Strategic Plan, Key sectoral projects i.e., Agriculture, Water, and infrastructure, Health, Security and Education.
+Each of the 3 counties to specialize on key areas e.g., under health - dialysis, cancer and trauma.
+Particularly, the county Government of Kitui will be undertaking construction and establishment of a Renal Centre at Kitui County Referral Hospital (KCRH) to attend patients from the SEKEB region as well as other counties.
+On Security the County Government of Kitui has signed MOU with National Police Service represented by County Security Team.
+The County Government of Kitui intent to Construct eight police stations one in each of the wards bordering Tana River - Kanziku, Mutha, Endau, Voo, Nguni, Nuu, Ngomeni and Tseikuru, each at around 40M.
 So far 5 Police Stations have been advertised: Mutha, Voo, Katumba, Mandongoi and Twambui.
 The overall objective of this is to secure SEKEB region.